 In early 1981 Bulldog's drummer Danny Shaw joined the band and was instrumental in recruiting me into the band soon after.

-After several lineup changes I eventually left the group in late 1984 to form another Bluesband, the considerably more sober "Crookstrait Band" with Wayne Mason, John O'Connor and Rob Clarkson.
+Following several lineup changes, I eventually left the group in late 1984 to form another Bluesband, the considerably more sober "Crookstrait Band" with Wayne Mason, John O'Connor and Rob Clarkson.

 The potential of this band was unfortunately eclipsed by the sudden and unexpected popularity of another project that Wayne and I were involved in at the time, Wellington's Neo-Country Band "The Warratahs."